Washi1337/AsmResolver/docs/guides/dotnet/unmanaged-method-bodies.md

 exceptions, even if everything else conforms to the right format.
 This section will go over these requirements briefly.

+> [!NOTE]
+> There are restrictions on the location of native methods in the
+> CLR core implementation: they can only be located in the global `<Module>` class.
+> Defining a native method in a different class will result
+> in a "Native method is not supported" exception being thrown.

 ### Allowing native code in modules

 To make the CLR treat the output file as a mixed mode application, the